 In Bangkok – be careful, people everywhere try to screw you over, but learning your way around it is part of the experience!
 For example, if someone in a police’s uniform starts chatting to you and telling you the attraction you want to see is shut and that they can refer you to a tuk-tuk driver to take you elsewhere… he’s full of shit!
 Plan ahead and know what you want to do, when it’s open and how to get there.

 Bargain everything and everywhere, hotel rooms, tours, clothes, touristy trinkets, pretty much everything except food.
-You’re going to have an amazing time, let me know what else you would like to know… I could go on forever!posted almost 3 years ago
+You’re going to have an amazing time, let me know what else you would like to know… I could go on forever!posted over 6 years ago

-this is such a useful thread- my boyfriend and i are planning to go to thailand, cambodia and Vietnam next summer.posted almost 3 years ago
+this is such a useful thread- my boyfriend and i are planning to go to thailand, cambodia and Vietnam next summer.posted over 6 years ago

 Yeah I went with my boy and it was amazing!
-Remember never to drink tap water and pack some Gastro-stop if you’re not used to (real) Asian food!posted almost 3 years ago
+Remember never to drink tap water and pack some Gastro-stop if you’re not used to (real) Asian food!posted over 6 years ago

 I went to Bangkok in June and I loved it!